-Cavite is a province with established political environment.
-Just recently, in 2009, by virtue of RA 9727, the province was divided into seven legislative districts.
-Currently, the Province is composed of 19 municipalities and 4 cities with a total of 829 barangays (Table 1.1).
-The four cities include the seat of the Provincial Government - Trece Martires City, the defense frontier- Cavite City, the provincial summer capital - Tagaytay City and the newly declared City of Dasmariñas under the Republic Act 9723 which was ratified last November 25, 2009.
-The City of Dasmariñas also happens to be a lone legislative jurisdiction of District IV.
+Currently, the Province is composed of 17 municipalities and 6 cities with a total of 829 barangays (Table 1.1).
+The six cities include the seat of the Provincial Government- Trece Martires City, the defense frontier- Cavite City, the provincial summer capital- Tagaytay City, the City of Dasmariñas under Republic Act 9723 which was ratified last November 25, 2009, and the cities of Bacoor and Imus under Republic Acts 10160 and 10161, respectively.
+Both RAs were signed on April 10, 2012.

-By virtue of Presidential Decree 1163, Imus is the provincial capital but the seat of the provincial government is located at Trece Martires City (Figure 1.1).
+By virtue of Presidential Decree 1163, Imus is the provincial capital but the seat of the provincial government is located at Trece Martires City.